bcit-ltc/qcon-guide/docs/additional-info/sections.md

     - start a new section with **`#section`**
     - end a section with **`/section`**
+    - use Word *Heading 1* at the start of the Document to name the Quiz
-    - use Word *Heading styles* to specify section names
+    - use Word *Heading 2* to specify section names

 === "Text"